Oyekunle-Mark/blog/content/posts/guide-to-building-and-installing-the-linux-kernel.md

 ---
-title: "A Guide to Installing and Booting the Linux Kernel"
+title: "A Guide to Building, Installing and Booting the Linux Kernel"
 date: 2024-06-02
 description: "Build, install and boot a linux kernel."
 summary: "Notes on building, installing and booting the Linux kernel on real hardware."